 How to avoid:

 No major brand would hire just anybody to wrap their cars with advertising.
-Corporations are very careful about their image and typically have huge marketing departments within.
+It's great to get paid to advertise on your car, but corporations are very careful about their image and typically have huge marketing departments within.
 Be very careful when you receive this email, as the message might be presented in a very professional manner.
 The scammers steal images from websites belonging to reputable companies that do professional car wrapping and make you believe it's their business.
 Delete the email, not every online job opportunity that comes your way is real.

 Always do your research and work only for legitimate employers.
 If you are really looking for a job and seek to make some money online until you find the next ideal job, there a couple of companies that are trustworthy and can offer you great opportunities: